The CHASING project investigated the potentials of web-based speech training for neurological patients.

 Game development for speech training

 The current results indicate the need to develop advanced, motivating training devices that provide guidance on articulation improvement and that allow the integrated benefits of intensified, independent speech training.
 Serious games are known to have strong motivational power, depending on the social setting (Gajadhar, 2009).
-To study to what extent serious games and games principles motivate and support neurological patients in speech training, an interactive, intuitive, user adaptive game for speech training that makes use of advanced speech technology and is compatible with mobile platforms will be developed and tested.
+To study to what extent serious games and games principles motivate and support neurological patients in speech training, an interactive, intuitive, user adaptive game for speech training that makes use of advanced speech technology and is compatible with mobile platforms was developed and tested.